-We are not talking about the whole solution we were talking about perhaps a little function, not even a feature, this little function will eventually be a completely a compelling business cases for your prospect.
+We are not talking about the whole solution we were talking about perhaps a little function, not even a feature, this little function will eventually be a completely compelling business case for your prospect.

 You have to produce a Fear Of Missing Out FOMO – and each sales pipeline stages should have this FOMO argument.

 - “What happens if you don’t solve this problem by next quarter?”